Efficient quantum and simulated annealing of Potts models using a half-hot constraint: Introduction

-In this study, we analytically investigate the phase-transition order during QA and SA in the fully connected ferromagnetic Potts model, based on the mean-field theory.
-The Potts model is a generalized Ising model with $Q > 2$ components \cite{Potts}.
-Many cost functions in practical problems can be naturally mapped to the Hamiltonian of a Potts model rather than that of an Ising model.
-While obtaining the ground state, the D-Wave quantum annealer requires that the Hamiltonian of the Potts model is represented in the same form as the Ising model.
-This is generally achieved by imposing a one-hot constraint \cite{Ising_mapping}.
-We denote that a first-order phase transition occurs during QA in the fully connected ferromagnetic Potts model, whose Hamiltonian is represented by that of an Ising model under the one-hot constraint.
-This result implies that the computational time of QA increases exponentially with the system size, as with SA.
-Then, in order to avoid the first-order phase transition, we propose an iterative optimization method with a half-hot constraint that is applicable to both QA and SA.
-Under the half-hot constraint and in the limit of $Q \to \infty$, the saddle point equation is identical to that of the fully connected ferromagnetic Ising model, indicating a second-order phase transition.
-We further verify the same relation between the fully connected Potts glass model \cite{Potts_glass} and the Sherrington-Kirkpatrick (SK) model by assuming the static approximation and the replica symmetric solution.
-According to these results, the difficulty of obtaining the ground states of a Potts model might be reducible to that of obtaining the ground states of the corresponding Ising model by introducing the half-hot constraint.
-The proposed method is not limited to the D-Wave quantum annealer but is suitable also for optimizations on the Fujitsu Digital annealer \cite{digital_annealer}, and other Ising-type computers.
+In this study, we focuse on the ground-state search of the Potts models with one-hot encoding.
+We analytically investigated the phase-transition order during QA in the fully connected ferromagnetic (FM) Potts model and confirmed the occurrence of the first-order phase transition.
+In a system with first-order phase transitions, the minimum energy gap typically decreases exponentially with the system size \cite{gap_first-order1, gap_first-order2, gap_first-order3}, indicating that QA cannot efficiently idnetify a ground state, while the minimum energy gap decreases polynomially in a system with second-order phase transitions.
+Therefore, it is conjectured that the computational time of QA in the ground-state search of the FM Potts model exponentially increases with the system size, as with SA.
+Subsequently, to avoid the first-order phase transition, we propose an iterative optimization method under a half-hot constraint that is applicable to both QA and SA.
+Under the half-hot constraint and in the limit of $Q \to \infty$, the saddle point equation of the FM Potts model is identical to that of the FM Ising model, indicating a second-order phase transition.
+We further confirm the same relation between the fully connected Potts glass (PG) model \cite{Potts_glass} and the Sherrington-Kirkpatrick (SK) \cite{SK_model1, SK_model2} model by assuming the static approximation and the replica symmetric solution.
+According to these results, by introducing the half-hot constraint, the difficulty of obtaining the ground states of a Potts model might be generally reducible to that of obtaining ground states of the corresponding Ising model.